immich-app/immich/docs/docs/administration/backup-and-restore.md

 docker compose up -d    # Start remainder of Immich apps
 ```

+Note that for the database restore to proceed properly, it requires a completely fresh install (i.e. the Immich server has never run since creating the Docker containers).
+If the Immich app has run, Postgres conflicts may be encountered upon database restoration (relation already exists, violated foreign key constraints, multiple primary keys, etc.).

 </TabItem>
   <TabItem value="Windows system based Backup" label="Windows system based Backup">